medmahmoudhdaya/laravel-deadlock/README.md

 In most Laravel projects, temporary code is unavoidable:

-- legacy integrations
+- Legacy integrations
-- rushed fixes
+- Rushed fixes
-- temporary business rules
+- Temporary business rules
-- compatibility hacks
+- Compatibility hacks

 These workarounds usually start with good intentions, but over time:

-- deadlines are forgotten
+- Deadlines are forgotten
-- context is lost
+- Context is lost
-- temporary code becomes permanent
+- Temporary code becomes permanent
-- no one knows what must be cleaned up
+- No one knows what must be cleaned up

 Laravel Deadlock solves this by making technical debt explicit, visible, time-limited, and enforceable.